Blending

 .
 Then it makes sense to let the destination square have a contribution equal to the remainder of the alpha value.
 If the green square contributes 60% to the final color we want the red square to contribute 40% of the final color e.g. 1.0 - 0.6

 .
-So we set the \(F_{destination}\) equal to one minus the alpha value of the source color vector.
+So we set \(F_{destination}\) equal to one minus the alpha value of the source color vector.
 The equation thus becomes:

 The resulting color is then stored in the color buffer, replacing the previous color.